juancu8/api-rsepc/README.md

 Users have posts.
 Serializer our post to provide for author information and control our json objects.
-Create service for search.
+Authentication (Auth token).
-Authentication (Auth0)
+Create services for search and generate token.

 #### Resources